 - Each payment includes a prorated portion of tuition, room, and board charges for the year.
 The payment amount varies according to the plan selected.

 - Failure to meet payment deadlines places a student in delinquent status.
-A ten business-day grace period follows each due date.
-Failure to make appropriate payment by the end of the grace period typically will result in a hold being placed on the students records.
+Failure to make appropriate payment by the due date will result in a hold being placed on the students records.
 If the delinquent status is not addressed in a timely manner, it may result in termination of enrollment.
 Students dismissed have the right to appeal.
 The appeal process/grievance procedure must be initiated within 30 days of the initial payment deadline.
 The appeal must be made in writing on the Student Appeal/Grievance Form located on the MLC website (www.mlc-wels.edu).
 The Student Appeal/Grievance Form and any supporting documentation are submitted to the vice president for administration.

-- Individual past due notices will be sent via the student’s campus mailbox within the ten day grace period.
-A $10 administrative fee will be charged for each subsequent past due notice once the grace period has ended.
-The administration reserves the right to send the December past due notice to the student’s home address.
+- Individual past due notices will be sent via the student’s campus mailbox with the next billing statement.
+A $10 administrative fee will be charged for each past due notice sent to the student.
+The Administration reserves the right to send the December past due notice to the student’s home address.

 - A $50 charge applies when an insufficient fund notice or a closed account notice is received from the bank on behalf of a student.